Skip to Main Content Skip to Footer Toggle Navigation Menu

 • Direct submission from the testing agency (SAT or ACT).
 Macalester’s testing codes are 2122 (ACT) and 6390 (SAT)

-• On official transcript sent by student’s high school counselor, registrar, or other school
+• On the official transcript sent by the student’s high school counselor, registrar, or other school

 Verification of Self-Reported Standardized Test Scores

-Macalester will verify the accuracy of enrolling students’ self-reported scores that were submitted during the admissions process.
-This will happen after a student confirms their intent to enroll.
-At that time, students will be required to submit official test scores through the methods outlined above.
+Macalester will verify the accuracy of enrolling students’ self-reported scores submitted during admissions after a student confirms their intent to enroll.
+At that time, students must submit official test scores through the methods outlined above.
 Any discrepancy between official and self-reported scores may result in the withdrawal of our offer of admission.

-How the Admissions Committee will use your standardized exam results
+How the Admissions Committee will uses standardized exam results

-We ask that applicants who choose to submit ACT or SAT test results submit all testing results.
-Results from multiple examinations will be super-scored by the Admissions Committee.
-More specifically, the Admissions Committee will consider an applicant’s best SAT math section from across multiple sittings along with their best SAT Evidence-Based Reading and Writing section.
-Similarly, Admissions Committee staff will consider an applicant’s highest sub-sections from multiple ACT test dates, and the highest ACT composite score submitted.
+We ask that applicants who choose to submit ACT or SAT results submit all testing results.
+The Admissions Committee will super-score results from multiple examinations.
+More specifically, the Admissions Committee will consider an applicant’s best SAT math section from across multiple sittings and their best SAT Evidence-Based Reading and Writing section.
+Similarly, Admissions Committee staff will consider an applicant’s highest sub-sections from multiple ACT test dates and the highest ACT composite score submitted.

 In holistic admissions review, we do not exercise testing minimums, as evidenced by this distribution of scores for admitted students: